MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-rpa-faq.md

 ## Licensing

-The hosted RPA capability requires the purchase of the **Power Automate Hosted Process** license ([Power Automate Pricing | Microsoft Power Platform](https://powerautomate.microsoft.com/pricing)) (previously known as the Power Automate hosted RPA add-on).
+The hosted RPA capability requires the purchase of the **Power Automate Hosted Process** license ([Power Automate Pricing | Microsoft Power Platform](https://www.microsoft.com/power-platform/products/power-automate/pricing)) (previously known as the Power Automate hosted RPA add-on).
 Each Power Automate Hosted Process capacity assigned to a Power Automate environment can be used to provision one hosted machine or as a shared capacity across hosted machine groups.

 For example, an environment with 20 Power Automate Hosted Process capacity could be utilized as such:
-- 10 Hosted Machines
+- 10 hosted machines
-- 3 Hosted Machine Groups sharing 10 bots.
+- 3 hosted machine groups sharing 10 bots.
 Refer to [load balancing hosted machine groups](hosted-machine-groups.md#load-balance-hosted-machine-group).

 For more information, refer to the [Power Automate licensing page](/power-platform/admin/power-automate-licensing/types?tabs=power-automate-premium%2Cpower-automate-hosted-process%2Cconnector-types#capacity-licenses).